a-bonus/a-bonus.github.io/m2-lecture.md

 **When in Doubt:** Use a two-tailed test.
 It's more conservative and protects against missing unexpected findings.

+> **⚠️ CRITICAL WARNING:** You MUST decide whether to use a one-tailed or two-tailed test BEFORE collecting or looking at your data.
+Switching from two-tailed to one-tailed after seeing your results is called **p-hacking** and invalidates your statistical inference.
+This inflates your Type I error rate and is considered research misconduct.

 ### Practice: Writing Hypotheses

 For each research question, write H₀ and H₁, and indicate whether you'd use a one-tailed or two-tailed test.